 Seriously, make a big spreadsheet (incidentally, learning how to make spreadsheets is a useful business skill), and track your expenses.
 You’ll need to track two things: fixed monthly expenses and variable monthly expenses.

 Fixed monthly expenses are things like housing, utility bills, fuel cost, textbooks, and anything that has a fixed price.
 Variable expenses are things like groceries, clothes, restaurant visits, and other costs that vary through the month.
 Having a clear outline of the current state of your finances will show you how you need to spend your money to make sure all your bills are always paid, and how much you’ll really have at your disposal after you’ve settled important financial obligations.
-You can find a free template spreadsheet for student budgeting here.

 Try out budgeting apps